jenna-lab/Bot-battlr/README.md

 - Download the zip file under the code tab.
 - Extract files from the zip file.
 - Open the extracted folder with vscode.
+- cd into the project folder
--Run npx craete-react-app (thenameofyourproject).
+-Run npx create-react-app (thenameofyourproject).
--Run this command to get the backend started: json-server --watch db.json
+-Run this command to get the backend started: json-server --watch db.json -p 8001

 -Test your server by visiting this route in the browser: http://localhost:8001/bots